How to Wear Bright Colors This Spring

 1. One Piece At a Time

 For the neutral lovers, you know who you are.
 Classic head to toe black, khaki lover, open-your-closet-and-see-no-color.
 Start by choosing a color that makes you happy.
 If you are struggling to even choose a color, in a recent survey we conducted with our See ROSE Go community, purple was a huge winner in color most women voted to see more of.
 Select an easy piece in this color then build your outfit around it.
-After learning our customers wanted to see purple from us, we created a new soft silhouette in Berry.
-Perfect for layering under a blazer or comfy on its own.
+After learning our customers wanted to see purple from us, we created a new soft silhouette perfect for layering under a blazer or comfy on its own.
 Instead of trying to match the purple, add your favorite neutral so it’s more your style.
-Be on the lookout for our upcoming See ROSE Go crewneck sweatshirt in Berry.
-A statement piece you don’t want to miss.
+Meet Berry, she's our newest color, vibrant, uplifting and playing well with others.
+Wear Berry with our Multitasker Pant.

 2. Monochrome Statement